abhishekraj007/blog/_posts/2017-1-24-how-to-improve-pagespeed.md

 So what causes a site to have slow load time?
 And how to you fix it?

-(Page Insight)[] by Google is a very good tool which gives us an idea where you need to work to improve your page load time.
+[PageSpeed Insight](https://developers.google.com/speed/pagespeed/insights/) by Google is a very good tool which gives us an idea where you need to work to improve your page load time.

 ![](https://lh3.googleusercontent.com/eoWwThODhXOMqaDMdRVXKGS1b0hJ3ThGIajfFp2cGd2oGhIOwR4O5aWYubSX8S73YYafwXEn5NYrwLyaopFvtKU4JqEhqJs=s888)
 Source: Google

 There are many factors which contribute to page speed.
 But here I am going to talk about three tools which helps immensely in improving page load.

 1. Build Tools: Where you could minify the file and send less bytes down the wire, or merging multiple files, so rather than making four request, you only make one.

 2. Page Structure: The second set of issue is on the structure of your page.
 For instance, where you link to your javascript files.

 3. Server side: This is place where you need little tweaks to enable things like caching of your page assets.